Departments & Courses

 Note: this course includes a summer assignment.

-Prerequisites: A 3.7 or better GPA in Science OR a passing AP Potential Score (based on PSAT score.)
+Prerequisites: 1) Successful completion of Biology or Honors Biology 2) A 3.7 or better GPA in Science OR a passing AP Potential Score (based on PSAT score.)

 Chemistry students investigate the properties of matter; the ways in which substances interact, combine, and change; and the use of processes to form new substances.
 Students learn through student-centered activities such as laboratory experiments and group work, as well as some lecture presentation and problem solving.
 Students observe the characteristics of various types of matter and learn to distinguish between them.
 They also execute, classify, predict and quantify the products of chemical reactions.
 In addition, students perform calculations involving mass, moles and concentration of types of matter.
 Students also describe the model of the atom and the placement of elements in the periodic table.